 The Merger was accounted for as a reverse recapitalization in accordance with accounting principles generally accepted in the United States of America ("GAAP").
 For accounting purposes, Legacy Q32 is considered the accounting acquirer and Homology is the acquired company based on the terms of the Merger Agreement and other factors, such as relative voting rights and the composition of the combined company's board of directors and senior management.
 Accordingly, the Merger was treated as the equivalent of Legacy Q32's issuing stock to acquire the net assets of Homology.
 As a result of the Merger, the net assets of Homology were recorded at their acquisition-date fair value in the financial statements of the combined company and the reported operating results prior to the Merger are those of Legacy Q32.
-Legacy Q32 common stock, convertible preferred stock and options prior to the effective date of the Merger have been retroactively adjusted to reflect the Exchange Ratio, which reflects the impact of the reverse stock split, for all periods presented.
+Legacy Q32's historical financial statements became the historical consolidated financial statements of the combined company.
+All issued and outstanding Legacy Q32 common stock, convertible preferred stock and options prior to the effective date of the Merger have been retroactively adjusted to reflect the Exchange Ratio, which reflects the impact of the reverse stock split, for all periods presented.